 Fruits and Desserts

 Tiramisu and pound cake with lemon drizzle are excellent complements.
 If you're seeking a contrast, consider cinnamon ice cream or large, crunchy chocolate chunk cookies.
 Fresh fruits, as with dessert, should be served after the main course, but cooked fruits can be served alongside the spaghetti.

 Drinks served during the meal should only complement, not contrast.
 Milk is a healthful option for both children and adults.
 Sweet tea and nonalcoholic wine are other solid choices.
-Karen MacNeil, author of The Wine Bible, suggests on Health.com you find an acidic red or white wine to mirror the acidity found in tomatoes.
-A strong dish such as spaghetti and meatballs doesn't call for experimentation with drinks; this isn't the time to play with fruity teas or milk alternatives you haven't tried before.
+You find an acidic red wine to mirror the acidity found in tomatoes.
+You generally want to avoid white wines with spaghetti dishes.

 Dinner Party Extras

-When serving guests, you want to please as many palates as possible.
+When deciding what to serve with spaghetti, you want to please as many palates as possible.
 Adding accompaniments that can be tossed into a basic spaghetti sauce makes for a welcome surprise.
 Grill or saute baby bella mushrooms, thick red onion slices and green bell peppers individually and place on a platter so each guest can choose their favorites.